Trendyol/stove/README.md

 ## Status

 > [!WARNING]
-> While Stove is production-ready and extensively tested, the API is not yet fully stabilized.
+> While Stove is production-ready and extensively used, the API is not yet fully stabilized.
 Breaking changes may
 > occur
 > in minor releases, but migration guides will always be provided.